Edznux/edouard.schweisguth.fr/content/posts/missing-stuff-in-go-fuzz.md

 How do you compile a fuzzing harness as a dedicated binary, like an equivalent of `go test -c` ?
 Well, just write `go test -c -fuzz=FuzzMyHarness` right?
 Wrong, it will compile without instrumentation and tell you that.
 The solution? `go test -c -d=libfuzzer` which I found in the code somewhere while reading what the toolchain was doing.

+Writing a fuzz harness in a file that you forgot to suffix with  `_test.go` and then running `go test -fuzz=FuzzMyFunction` will just... run the test successfully and then exit.
+Not fuzz anything.
+Adding a warning message saying "the provided function name does not match any harness in the _test.go files provided" would have saved me.... too more time that I can admit.

 ## Features

 In order to see how effective a fuzzing campaign is and how good the harness are, a code coverage metrics is really helpful.
 As far as I can tell, there's no such thing currently.